 –We expect submission to home authority, leadership and the policies that God has established in this home.

 Please take a look at the items you are allowed to bring into the home – Remember that space is premium so we have limited the amount of personal items you may bring into the home.
-Please read the Approved Item list below (under Resident Family)
+Please read the Approved Item list below (under section for ‘Family of Program Resident’)

 Resident Family Visitor Requirements and Responsibilities

+For the first 30 days, a resident in our program will be restricted from having contact with family.
+This includes phone calls, personal visits and letter writing.
+This restriction is meant to help him adjust and focus on the demands of the program.
 To visit a Phase I resident, you must be a legally married spouse or family member.
 The relationship between the resident and family member or spouse must be verifiable and approved.
-Any exception will be at the discretion of the Home Director.
+Any exception will be at the discretion of the Phase I Director.
 Family members must also complete the orientation form below BEFORE a visit can take place.

 When visiting the home please remember that we share the driveway with several neighbors – the speed limit for the driveway is 15mph.
 Please be respectful and observe the limit.
 Thank you!